 Is your unit building up a lot of ice and leaking water?
 If your drain pan is full and spilling out onto your floor, there’s a risk of damp flooring developing mold, which is damaging to your health.
-If it’s leaking refrigerant, that’s also concerning.
+If it’s leaking Same Day Service, that’s also concerning.
 You need to have it looked at to determine if a simple repair is needed.
 If it’s not a simple repair or your system is found to have Freon, it’s time to consider a replacement.

 It’s More Than 10 Years Old

 You’re lucky if your Florida AC system makes it to 10 years.
 If it’s reached that age or is even older, it’s time to replace it.
 You’ll be wasting money on repairs on a system that’s not as energy efficient or friendly as current ENERGY STAR AC systems.

 Depending on the central AC system, the savings on your electricity bills end up being substantial.
 In general, a central AC system that’s 20 years old uses around 6 kilowatts per hour.
 A new energy star model uses around 1.7 kWh.

 If your current AC has a SEER rating of 10, upgrading to a new model that’s SEER 16 reduces your electricity costs by almost 40%.
 Increase to SEER 22 and save 55%.
 The higher the SEER score, the more energy efficient your AC system is.